rafalp/Misago/docs/developers/admin_actions.rst

 Returns form type that will be used to create form instance.
 By default returns value of ``Form`` property.

-.. function:: initialize_form(self, FormType, request):
+.. function:: initialize_form(self, FormType, request)

 Initializes either bound or unbound form using request and ``FormType`` provided.

-.. function:: handle_form(self, form, request):
+.. function:: handle_form(self, form, request)

 If form validated successfully, this method is called to perform action.
 Here you should place code that will read data from form, perform actions on models and set result message.
 Optionally you may return ``HttpResponse`` from this function.
 If nothing is returned, view returns redirect to ``root_link``.